fernandoaleman/capistrano_recipes/README.md

 Powerful capistrano recipes to make your rails deployments fast and easy.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'capistrano_recipes'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install capistrano_recipes

 ## Quickstart Guide

 Create a file called 'Capfile' in your application's root directory.

-For a single stage environment add:
+For a single environment add:

 ```ruby
 require 'capistrano/recipes'